Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 None of these people were friends or allies of his, he thought.
 Not even those he could recognize but not name, those who had been trapped with the Xuanwu of Slaughter and fled while he faced the beast alone.

-Wei Wuxian made his way into the woods with Chenqing in hand and split immediately from the group.
-He thought he heard a call of his name through the haze, but he did not heed it; whoever wanted to see him now, out of all those people, could not have anything good to say.
+He made his way into the woods with Chenqing in hand and immediately separated from the rest of the clans.
+He thought he heard a call of his name through the haze, but he did not heed it.
+Whoever wanted to see him now, out of all those people, could not have anything good to say.

 Jiang Cheng had remained with the sect leaders outside.
 Jiang Yanli was strolling with Madam Jin, who no doubt wished to speak to her again of her once-engagement to Jin Zixuan.